1981 World Snooker Championship: Second round

 The second-round matches took place from 10 to 14 April and were played as best-of-25 frames.

 Steve Davis led 6–2 against Alex Higgins after their first session, but in the second session Davis lost five of the eight frames and made only one break over 30.
 By the end of the session, Davis led by two frames, 9–7.
 In the third session, Higgins made a break of 47 in the first frame, but Davis responded with a 45 break and won the frame to move into a three-frame lead rather than having only a one-frame advantage, saying afterwards that his 45 was "the most important break [he had] made for months."
 Higgins won the second frame of the session before Davis won the third with a break of 71.
 Davis then took the next two frames for a 13–9 victory.
 Doug Mountjoy took the first four frames, then lost the next four, against Eddie Charlton.
 Mountjoy went on to lead 9–6, and won 13–7 to reach his first world championship quarter-final since 1977.

 Graham Miles only gained a single frame in each of the two sessions against defending champion Cliff Thorburn.
 He lost the first session 1–7 and the match 2–13.
-Eight-times former world snooker champion Fred Davis, who was also the reigning world billiards champion, also lost his first session 1–7, and was eliminated 3–13 by David Taylor.
+Eight-time former world snooker champion Fred Davis, who was also the reigning world billiards champion, also lost his first session 1–7, and was eliminated 3–13 by David Taylor.
 Terry Griffiths and Tony Meo finished their first session all-square at 4–4, but Griffiths added nine of the next eleven frames to his tally, and won 13–6.

 Dennis Taylor went from 9–11 against Kirk Stevens to progress to the next round with a 13–11 scoreline; he compiled breaks of 135 and 133 during the match.
 Stevens had been unable to use the practice table at the venue before the match because it was being used to record a programme for a television broadcast.
 According to Karnehm, Stevens was "frustrated and bitterly hot-tempered when he came out for the second session... his pots missed by fractions, his safety shots would unluckily stay in the open, his judgement was becoming erratic."
 Bill Werbeniuk led Perrie Mans 6–2 after their first session, and went on to win 13–5.
 Former champions Ray Reardon and John Spencer were level at 11–11, with Reardon then winning 13–11.